Summer 2026 Programs Now Open

 Programs with structured independence for older teens →

-Gap year teen travel programs function as transitional experiences between high school and adult independence.
-Staff act as mentors rather than supervisors.
-Participants handle personal logistics, budgeting, and navigation with minimal intervention.
-Program durations range from 4 weeks to a full semester.
+Transitional experiences between high school and adult independence.
+Staff act as mentors.
+Participants handle personal logistics, budgeting, and navigation.
+4 weeks to full semester.

 Mentor-supervised gap-year programs for high school graduates →